SmarterApp/DL_DigitalLibrary/docroot/README.txt

 and many of the items required (terms, etc.) can not be saved in features, making this approach necessary.

+This project currently runs on the Acquia platform, and to this end, is configured to be served from the /docroot directory, with default Acquia utilities in the base directory.

 CONTENTS OF THIS FILE
 ---------------------